 - SITES: The Sustainable SITES Initiative (SITES) is the most comprehensive program for developing sustainable landscapes.
 SITES offers a systematic, comprehensive rating system designed to define sustainable sites, measure their performance and elevate the value of landscapes.

 - USGBC’s Greenbuild International Conference & Expo is the world’s largest event dedicated to green building.
 Greenbuild is held in the U.S., India, China, Europe, and Mexico each year and brings together leaders from industry, government and nonprofits to learn about the newest, most groundbreaking green building products, services and technologies.
-Greenbuild 2016 will take place Nov.
+Greenbuild 2017 will take place Nov.
 8-10, 2017 in Boston, Massachusetts at the LEED Silver Boston Convention & Exhibition Center.